Ultracompact hybrid stars consistent with multimessenger astrophysics: Introduction

-{\it 1.
-Introduction.} There has been significant progress in the search for the ultimate state of extremely dense (by an order of magnitude larger than in the ordinary nuclei) matter over the last decade due to new astrophysical observations of compact stars.
+There has been significant progress in the search for the ultimate state of extremely dense (by an order of magnitude larger than in the ordinary nuclei) matter over the last decade due to new astrophysical observations of compact stars.
 These include the GW170817 event involving a merger of two compact stars which heralded the beginning of the multimessenger era of exploration of compact stars~\cite{LIGO_Virgo2017,LIGO_Virgo2018,LIGO_Virgo2019}, the X-ray observation of nearby neutron stars by the NICER instrument~\cite{NICER2019a,NICER2021a,NICER2019b,NICER2021b}, and measurement of massive radiopulsars in binaries with white dwarfs~\cite{NANOGrav2019}.

 The description of ultra-dense matter should ultimately be based on first-principles QCD which is currently out of reach in the density-temperature range relevant for compact stars.
 Thus, a combination of phenomenological models with the available experimental/astrophysical data is the best option to model the properties of dense, strongly-interacting states of matter, for reviews see Refs.~\citep{Alford2008,Anglani2014}.
 A likely outcome of the compression of the nucleonic matter is a phase transition to liberated quark phase, as envisioned already several decades ago~\citep{Ivanenko1965,Itoh1970,Collins1975} and extensively studied over the past decades.
 It has been realized that a first-order phase transition between the hadronic and quark phase may lead to a new branch of stable hybrid stars---stars featuring a dense quark core enveloped by nucleonic matter.
-One interesting feature of hybrid sequences of compact stars is the existence of {\em twin configurations}: two stars with different radii but the same masses, the larger one being purely nucleonic and the more compact one being a hybrid star.
-These hybrid stars comprise the {\it third family of compact stars} after white dwarfs and neutron stars~\cite{Gerlach1968,Bowers1977,Kaempfer1981,Glendenning2000,Schertler2000,Benic2015,Alford2017,Alvarez-Castillo2019,Otto2020,Christian2021}.
+One interesting feature of hybrid CS is the existence of {\em twin configurations}: two stars with different radii but the same masses, the larger one being purely nucleonic and the more compact one being a hybrid star.
+These hybrid stars comprise the {\it third family of compact stars} after white dwarfs and neutron stars~\cite{Gerlach1968,Bowers1977,Kaempfer1981,Glendenning2000,Schertler2000,Benic2015,Alford2017,Alvarez-Castillo2019,Han:2018mtj,Otto2020,Lijj2021,Li:2019fqe,Christian2021b}.
+Below we will use the specific constant speed of sound parametrization of the quark phase~\cite{Zdunik2013,Alford2013}, but qualitatively similar results are expected for alternative models, for example, multpolytropic EoS~\cite{Alvarez-Castillo2019}.
+Indeed, modeling based on the CSS and multipolytropic EoS leads to qualitatively similar results, see Ref.~\cite{Paschalidis:2017qmb}.